 Take a jog on the leafy 10-mile Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake, which winds along shimmering waters and has picturesque views of Austin’s skyline.
 Or amble over to Zilker Park, a 360-acre oasis in the heart of downtown that’s the site of popular festivals and free music at the Hillside Theater, plus it’s home to Zilker Botanical Garden, Umlauf Sculpture Garden & Museum and the spring-fed Barton Springs Pool, a popular swimming spot.

 Grab lunch nearby at the roadside Sandy’s Hamburgers, open since 1946.
-Of course, burgers are the specialty (try the double cheeseburger with fries), but don’t miss out on the frozen custard and frosty root beer.
+Of course, burgers are the specialty (try the double cheeseburger with fries) but don’t miss out on the frozen custard and frosty root beer.

 Or head over to East Austin, a hot destination for great restaurants and sexy lounges.
 Cool off with a craft cocktail at The Hightower, which offers a daily happy hour.
-In the West Sixth area, toast the man in black at the divey Mean Eyed Cat, a Johnny Cash-themed bar that has a happy hour Monday - Friday.
+In the West Sixth area, toast the man in black at the divey Mean Eyed Cat, a Johnny Cash-themed bar that has a happy hour Monday through Friday.

 Once the sun begins to set, line up on the Congress Avenue Bridge to witness a staggering 1.5 million Mexican free-tail bats fly into the night sky from beneath the bridge, which takes place nightly from spring through fall.